dhagmann/deliberation-assets/projects/3-way-negotiation/04_readingcomprehension_q04_answer.md

 notes: Answer to the fourth reading comprehension question
 ---

-## Answer: Maximize the benefits that MY organization can earn.
+## Answer to Q4: Maximize the benefits that MY organization can earn.

 Your goal in this negotiation is to *get as many points as possible for your organization*.
 Recall from the instructions that all representatives have received the same information and have been empowered to commit to agreements on behalf of their organizations.
 It is uncertain whether you will have any future dealings with the other parties.